CurveDocs/curve-docs/docs/crvUSD/controller.md

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `monetary_policy` |  `address` |  Monetary policy contract |

-    !!! warning
-        This function can only be called by the `admin` of the contract.

     ??? quote "Source code"